ckhariharan/jewelleryshopsystem/README.md

 - AngularJS: A JavaScript-based open-source front-end web application framework.
 - AngularUI Router: A routing framework for AngularJS applications.
-- Bootstrap: A popular HTML, CSS, and JavaScript framework for building responsive web pages.
 - Font Awesome: A library of scalable vector icons.

 These dependencies are automatically installed when you run `npm install` as mentioned in the Installation section.